tilt-dev/company/communications/README.md

 #### What This Means

-- When Tilters read something (e.g., a Clubhouse epic) or leave a meeting, they should understand what the next steps are.
+- When Tilters read something (e.g., a Shortcut epic) or leave a meeting, they should understand what the next steps are.

 - When we look back at previous decisions, we should be able to figure out